leambeam/prestashop-helm/README.md

 # presta-shop-helm-x

-This is a mirror of the GitLab repository containing the Helm chart that was developed during my [Wimma Capstone](https://wimma-capstone.jamk.fi/) internship to deploy PrestaShop on MicroK8s in a reproducible manner.
+This is a mirror of the GitLab repository containing the Helm chart that was developed during my [Wimma Capstone](https://wimma-capstone.jamk.fi/) internship.
+Its aim is to deploy PrestaShop on MicroK8s in a reproducible manner.
 It subsequently became one of the components of my Bachelor's thesis.

 ## Status